baloise/design-system/docs/src/components/essentials/angular.md

 ### Step 3 - Polyfills

-The Baloise UI Library & Angular uses features from ES6+, so we have to install pollyfills to support.
+The Baloise Baloise Design System & Angular uses features from ES6+, so we have to install pollyfills to support.
 All the pollyfills in Angular are managed in the file `polyfills.ts`.
 First we need to install the required pollyfils.

 ```bash